the1lab/1lab/src/1Lab/Equiv.lagda.md

 ```
 -->

-Since Cubical Agda has primitives that refer to equivalences, we have to
+Since Mikan has primitives that refer to equivalences, we have to take
-take some time to teach the system about the type we just defined above.
+some time to teach the system about the type we just defined above.
+In
-In addition to teaching it how to project the underlying function of an
+addition to teaching it how to project the underlying function of an
 equivalence, we must prove that an equivalence has contractible fibres
 --- but what the system asks of us is that each [[partial fibre|partial
 cube]] be *extensible*: the cubical phrasing of contractibility.